-As GSA employees, we all need to follow the GSA Social Media Policy when posting on social media; this policy includes guidance for both official 18F social media accounts and personal use of social media.
-If you’d like to engage in a discussion or comment thread in your professional capacity as a GSA employee (for example on Hacker News or Reddit), please let the 18F Outreach team know beforehand so they can provide guidance.
-You can contact them in Slack’s #outreach channel or by using @commsquad, or via email at firstname.lastname@example.org.
+As GSA employees, we all need to follow the GSA Social Media Policy when posting on social media; this policy includes guidance for both official TTS social media accounts and personal use of social media.
+If you’d like to engage in a discussion or comment thread in your professional capacity as a GSA employee, please let the TTS Outreach team know beforehand so they can provide guidance.
+You can contact them in the #outreach channel or via email at firstname.lastname@example.org.
 When posting on social media, always keep in mind the Hatch Act, FOIA, Ethics, and Code of Conduct.

 If you’d like an official TTS or GSA account to tweet something or respond to a tweet let us know in #tweet-this.
 To see a list of the official TTS social media channels check out the U.S. Digital Registry.